 - Challenge to utilize full stiffness of core due to insufficient connection with floor diaphragms.

-- Our solution allowed full freedom in customizing internal layouts with advancement in medical technology.
+- Our solution allowed full freedom in customizing internal layouts to cater for the requirements of the advancement in medical technology.

 - Modeling with cracked stiffness as per ACI code.